 Common Mistakes to Avoid

-• Not mixing ingredients properly: Ensure that the cocoa powder and sugar are fully blended before adding water to avoid lumps.
+- Not mixing ingredients properly: Mix cocoa and sugar well before adding water to avoid lumps .

-• Storage errors: Always use an airtight container and store in the refrigerator to maintain freshness.
+- Storage errors: Use an airtight container and keep in fridge to stay fresh .

 Frequently Asked Questions (FAQs)